This is a follow up to the previous post, Defining Bulky, Once and For All.

-The discussion about the article was amazing.
-In a matter of 2 days it was linked to more sites than any other post I have ever made.
-It is going to be cited in a national magazine, and has brought out a massive support for the “bulky” crowd.
-Feminist are angry, trainers are scratching their heads, and the discussion is running wild.
+The response to the article was amazing.
+In a matter of two days, it was linked to more sites than any of my other posts.
+It has brought out massive support for the “bulky” crowd.
+Feminists are angry, trainers are scratching their heads, and the discussion is running wild.

 Let’s take a deeper look.

 A lot of people thought that the poll was biased.
-Let me explain why I chose the women I chose.
+Let me explain why I selected the women I did.

-I did do a poll with bodybuilder women and it was an instant flop and thought to be too much.
-There is no need, in my opinion, to measure on that.
-I did a 2nd poll of with only 200 people surveyed and included Hilton, Alba, Biel, Jamie Eason, and a steroid bodybuilder female.
+I took a poll with female bodybuilders, but it was an instant flop and thought to be too much.
+And in my opinion, there was no need to measure on that.
+So I took a second poll in which I surveyed 200 people.
+I included Hilton, Alba, Biel, Jamie Eason, and a female steroid bodybuilder.
 Alba still came out on top and in that poll Hilton scored higher than Biel.
-I wondered if after seeing such an intense display of muscle if any at all being visible was an automatic distaste?
+I wondered if seeing such a visibly intense display of muscle, or any at all, was automatically distasteful to people?

 Accidental vs Diligent Training

-Another important point is you can’t get a level of muscle beyond say, Biel or Swank (in general), without being a serious longtime bodybuilder or athlete.
-This is a good point I think does need to be made.
-You can achieve their look by “accident.”
-You can achieve this look with training for a short period of time, with the right kind of intensity in your training.
+Another important point is that you can’t get a level of muscle beyond say, Biel or Swank (in general), without being a serious longtime bodybuilder or athlete.
+This is extremely important to know and understand.
+You cannot achieve that look by “accident.”
+You can, however, achieve it by training for a short period of time, with the right kind of intensity.

-The purpose of the poll was for the average female gym goer.
-The average female gym goer already thinks that bodybuilders are extreme.
-However, does she think that this is easy to achieve?
-What are the pros and cons that are found in different bodies?
-Those I thought were fantastic questions.
+The purpose of the poll was to reflect the views of the average female gym goer, most of whom already think bodybuilders are extreme.
+However, do they think becoming one is easy?
+What are the pros and cons of different bodies?
+I thought those were fantastic questions.

-(Participants were of college education, between 21-45, and of moderate to higher income.
-It included both single and married women.)
+(Participants were college educated, between 21-45 years of age, and of moderate to higher income.
+Both single and married women were included.)

-Question 1: From the above picture, what term would you use to explain this woman’s body?
+Question 1: From the picture above, what term would you use to explain this woman’s body?

-Question 2: Do you think it is easy to achieve this type of look with training in the gym?
+Question 2: Do you think it is easy to achieve this type of look by training in a gym?

-Question 3: Do you think that it is a type of look you would like to carry?
+Question 3: Do you think that it is a type of look you would like to have?

 Question 4: If you could choose a celebrity body that you think is the ideal woman, who would you choose?